Charity no 1161250

 Need more?

 Queries?
 Something to say to us on water safety?
-Please don’t hesitate to contact the newly appointed Club Rowing Safety Adviser, Sarah Irwin, at safety@tynearc.com.
+Please don’t hesitate to contact the newly appointed Club Rowing Safety Adviser, Colin Percy, at safety@tynearc.com.

 Rowing safety contacts